DelinQu/rspy/README.md

 python rspy/demo.py --model=cubic
 ```
-You can also use your own images with a sutable `gamma` and `tau` to get a satisfactory result.
+You can also use your own images with a suitable `gamma` and `tau` to get a satisfactory result.

 ## 📈 Releases